openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Configure an SRDF group between the chosen source and target
-   arrays for the VMAX Cinder driver to use.
-The source array must correspond
+   arrays for the PowerMax Cinder driver to use.
+The source array must
-   with the 'vmax_array' entry in the cinder.conf.
+   correspond with the 'vmax_array' entry in the cinder.conf.
 #.
 Select both the director and the ports for the SRDF emulation to use on
    both sides.
 Bear in mind that network topology is important when choosing
    director endpoints.
 Supported modes are `Synchronous`, `Asynchronous`,